 A mobile/web application that allows a user to post a request for any a video clip based on location (w/ direction).
 Then, users in the specified area (with the mobile app installed) will receive a notification displaying the requested location, length desired, and reward amount for capturing/uploading.

-In this app (that I refer to here as, 'Grouplete'), a user can drag one of six available aspects relative to a peer (options include: 'academic,' 'professional,' 'athletics,' 'friends,' 'interests,' and 'organizations') onto their peers profile, thus creating a dimensionally-selective visual represenation.
+In this app (that I began calling, Grouplete), a user can drag one of six available aspects relative to a peer (options include: 'academic,' 'professional,' 'athletics,' 'friends,' 'interests,' and 'organizations') onto their peers profile, thus creating a dimensionally-selective visual represenation.
 Put simply, a peer can view the aspects they desire to see for another peer (incl. up to all six options) when viewing their online profile.